-In the first half of the year, we continue with Cambridge Latin Course Book 1, which ends with the dramatic and frightening eruption of Mount Vesuvius.
+n the first half of the year, we continue with Cambridge Latin Course Book 1, which ends with the dramatic and frightening eruption of Mount Vesuvius.
 What will happen to Caecilius and his family?
-Pupils complete an independent learning project focused on the eruption, develops communication, which organisation and academic resilience.
+Pupils complete an independent learning project focused on the eruption, which develops focused on the eruption, which develops communication, organisation and academic resilience.
 We also learn about Roman baths, education and elections in the Roman world.
 In order to develop valuable skills, the pupils research, plan and debate, in togas, on the question, "Who were better, the Greeks or the Romans?"

-In a shift to develop a curriculum

-that builds more naturally to GCSE, pupils then start a new coursebook, 'De Romanis'.
+In a shift to develop a curriculum that builds more naturally to GCSE, pupils then start a new coursebook, 'De Romanis'.
 This textbook is focused on the mythological stories and historical background of the Romans, with pupils learning about their gods and goddesses, religious practices and founding Roman heroes.
 Pupils become a lot more adept at recognising word forms and translating complex sentences.

-We punctuate the year with an exciting trip to the British Museum, where we will focus on depictions of the gods in Greek and Roman art to enhance pupils' study of mythology.
+We punctuate the year with an exciting trip to Bath, where we will focus on depictions of the gods in Roman art and the sinister use of curse tablets in religious ritual.